 Information provided by the Royal College of Ophthalmologists and the Royal National Institute for the Blind.

 Amblyopia is the medical term for poor vision in one, or sometimes both eyes.
-It is generally caused by lack of use of one eye when the brain "favours" one eye over the other.
+It is generally caused by a lack of use of one eye when the brain "favors" one eye over the other.
 In most cases, the eye itself is normal but is different in some way to cause this preference.
 In essence, amblyopia is a disorder of the brain cells that control the vision in one eye, not a problem with the eye itself.
 The brain cells diminish in size when they are not used.

 The most common forms of amblyopia are strabismic and anisometropic.

 Strabismic amblyopia occurs when strabismus is present and the eyes are not aligned.
 The brain favors one eye over the other and the non-preferred eye is not adequately stimulated and the visual brain cells do not mature normally.

 Anisometropia refers to the condition when the eyes have an unequal "refractive power".
 One eye may be nearsighted and the other is farsighted.
 Because the brain can not "balance" this difference, it picks the eye that is "easier" to use and develops a preference for this eye only.